15 Jun 2020

 Prior to COVID-19, our Global Leadership Confidence Index had already uncovered that only 15% of the 2000 senior leaders we surveyed actually expressed confidence in the ability of their companies’ top leadership teams to manage disruption successfully.

-However, the research also further identified the new types of leaders able to drive the most successful organizations through even severe disruptions like COVID-19.
+However, the research also further identified the new types of leaders able to drive the most successful organisations through even severe disruptions like COVID-19.

 In the context of global supply chains, these leaders have a number of distinct qualities.